First Commonwealth Financial Corp PA Cuts Stock Holdings in Microsoft Co. (NASDAQ:MSFT)

 Several other hedge funds and other institutional investors have also bought and sold shares of MSFT.
 UBS Asset Management Americas Inc. grew its stake in shares of Microsoft by 33.0% in the third quarter.
 UBS Asset Management Americas Inc. now owns 53,535,518 shares of the software giant’s stock worth $11,260,125,000 after purchasing an additional 13,273,020 shares during the last quarter.
 Itau Unibanco Holding S.A. boosted its position in Microsoft by 5,330.8% during the 4th quarter.
 Itau Unibanco Holding S.A. now owns 5,357,196 shares of the software giant’s stock valued at $18,791,000 after acquiring an additional 5,258,551 shares in the last quarter.
 Viking Global Investors LP boosted its position in Microsoft by 43.4% during the 4th quarter.
 Viking Global Investors LP now owns 11,838,092 shares of the software giant’s stock valued at $2,633,028,000 after acquiring an additional 3,581,072 shares in the last quarter.
 D1 Capital Partners L.P. boosted its position in Microsoft by 75.4% during the 4th quarter.
 D1 Capital Partners L.P. now owns 7,958,751 shares of the software giant’s stock valued at $1,770,185,000 after acquiring an additional 3,420,000 shares in the last quarter.
 Finally, Massachusetts Financial Services Co.
 MA boosted its position in Microsoft by 6.3% during the 3rd quarter.
 Massachusetts Financial Services Co.
 MA now owns 40,937,785 shares of the software giant’s stock valued at $8,610,443,000 after acquiring an additional 2,427,846 shares in the last quarter.
 69.01% of the stock is currently owned by institutional investors.

 Several analysts have weighed in on MSFT shares.
-Royal Bank of Canada lifted their price objective on Microsoft from $250.00 to $290.00 and gave the company an “outperform” rating in a research report on Wednesday, January 27th.
-Wedbush lifted their price objective on Microsoft from $285.00 to $300.00 and gave the company an “outperform” rating in a research report on Tuesday, February 16th.
-Zacks Investment Research raised Microsoft from a “hold” rating to a “strong-buy” rating and set a $252.00 price target on the stock in a research report on Friday, January 29th.
+Fundamental Research lifted their price objective on Microsoft from $223.67 to $236.60 and gave the company a “hold” rating in a research report on Wednesday, February 3rd.
+Bank of America lifted their price objective on Microsoft from $256.00 to $280.00 and gave the company a “buy” rating in a research report on Wednesday, January 27th.
+Sanford C. Bernstein reissued a “buy” rating and issued a $283.00 price target on shares of Microsoft in a research report on Wednesday, January 27th.
 Cowen boosted their price target on Microsoft from $245.00 to $280.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
-Finally, Evercore ISI boosted their price target on Microsoft from $260.00 to $300.00 in a research report on Wednesday, January 27th.
+Finally, Royal Bank of Canada boosted their price target on Microsoft from $250.00 to $290.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
 Two research analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and three have assigned a strong buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and an average target price of $268.28.

 Microsoft (NASDAQ:MSFT) last issued its quarterly earnings data on Monday, January 25th.
 The software giant reported $2.03 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.64 by $0.39.
 Microsoft had a net margin of 32.28% and a return on equity of 40.74%.
 The firm had revenue of $43.08 billion during the quarter, compared to the consensus estimate of $40.23 billion.
 During the same quarter in the previous year, the firm posted $1.51 EPS.
 The company’s revenue for the quarter was up 16.7% compared to the same quarter last year.
 As a group, research analysts forecast that Microsoft Co. will post 6.73 EPS for the current fiscal year.